UPBGE/UPBGE-Docs/source/manual/logic_nodes/category_2/objects/transformation/follow_path.rst

 Description
 ===========

+This node doesn't seem to be able to run fully in certain situations

 Select an object to move through the points of a Nurbs Curve

 This node only works in conjunction with "Get Curve Points"